Ivor/record_list/README.md

 A stepwise construction of a struct, from a map of parameters, to return a list of records, and meta information about the query.

 Lists of records are useful in web applications and API's.
-The records returned often depend on paramaters such as sorting, filtering, searching and pagination.
+The records returned often depend on parameters such as sorting, filtering, searching and pagination.
 The RecordList struct is built up by passing it through the steps defined, capturing the information used to define the list as well as the records.

 ## Installation